BIMSBbioinfo/pigx_docs/pigx-rna-seq.md

 | Pseudo-alignment reads-per-gene counts from [Salmon][salmon] | in the `salmon_output` directory |
 | Pseudo-alignment reads-per-transcript counts from [Salmon][salmon] | in the `salmon_output` directory |

+### Transcripts per million (TPM) counts table

+In order to enable comparison of gene/transcript expression across all samples outside of the context of differential expression analysis, PiGx RNAseq produces two matrices of normalized (TPM) counts:

+   - `salmon_output/TPM_counts_from_SALMON.transcripts.tsv` for transcript-level normalized counts.
+   - `salmon_output/TPM_counts_from_SALMON.genes.tsv` for gene-level normalized counts.

-## Differential expression report
+## Differential expression analysis results

 PiGx RNAseq produces differential expression reports for each comparison specified in the settings file, and using each of the expression quantification strategies specified above.
 I.e. for each contrast specified in the settings file, three reports will be produced; one based on counts-per-gene from STAR, one based on counts-per-gene from Salmon, and another based on counts-per-transcript from Salmon.
+Along with the HTML report will be produced two additional files per comparison: 1) a tab-separated file containing the DESeq2 differential expression results table, and 2) a tab-separated file containing the normalized expression values.
+Notice that these normalized values are on the logarithmic scale based on Variance Stabilizing Transformation method applied using DESeq2.
+Also, notice that these normalized values only apply in the context of the compared samples.
+In order to compare normalized values across all samples, please use the TPM counts table produced using `salmon`.

-The reports are all saved in the `reports` output directory.
+The reports and complementary tab-separated files are all saved in the `reports` output directory.

 ## Depth of coverage
 PiGx RNAseq computes coverage depth from the STAR-alignment of the reads, using [bedtools][bedtools].
 The resulting `bedGraph` files are output in the `bedgraph_files` output folder.